Ava (given name)

 Ava is a feminine given name in English and in other languages.
 Its recent popularity may be linked to a number of celebrity babies of the 1990s, some of whom were ultimately named after American actress Ava Gardner (1922–1990).

 Origin

 The medieval name Ava is an abbreviation of a Germanic name containing the first element aw-, of uncertain meaning.
-Old High German (8th to 9th centuries) dithematic feminine names with this element include Avagisa, Avuldis, Awanpurc, Auwanildis.
+Old High German (8th to 9th centuries) feminine dithematic names with this element include Avagisa, Avuldis, Awanpurc, Auwanildis.